Our customers have been hired by:

 Oversharing irrelevant information will play against you.
 If you’re attending a children’s party, focus on being a parent, and make it the central part of your introduction.
 You may be the president of a huge company, but there’s no point in bringing this up when introducing yourself.

 - Acknowledge the presence of others.

 The best introduction focuses on what you have in common with the others.
 You’ll see how much easier it will be for everyone to establish rapport.

 - Listen and be present.

-Listening to others has a huge power.
+Listening to others is a great interpersonal skill.
 It’s not exactly part of introducing yourself, but the next step after all introductions are made is striking up a conversation.
 And great conversations can only happen when people listen to each other and are present in the moment.

 How do you cope with introducing yourself?
 Do you have your own strategies?
 Want to share advice or ask a question?
 We’d love to hear from you.
 Give us a shout out in the comments below!

 This article has been reviewed by our editorial team to make sure it follows Zety's editorial guidelines.
 We’re committed to sharing our expertise and giving you trustworthy career advice tailored to your needs.
 High-quality content is what brings over 40 million readers to our site every year.
 But we don't stop there.
 Our team conducts original research to understand the job market better, and we pride ourselves on being quoted by top universities and prime media outlets from around the world.